How To Fix 404 Errors On Your Website

 Finding 404 Errors In Your Web Log

-Provided you have some means of accessing and reading your web log file, your web log file can provide a wealth of information about the inner-workings of your website.
+Provided you have some means of accessing and reading your website’s log file, your log file can provide a wealth of information about the inner workings of your website.

-Among a lot of other data, web log files can provide a list of which URLs returned a 404 error.
-Like with analytics tools, you can use web logs to get data about how people found the error and, like analytics tools, you can find 404 errors from many different sources.
+Among a lot of other data, log files can provide a list of which URLs returned a 404 error.
+Like with analytics tools, you can use logs to get data about how people found the error, including 404 errors that come from different sources.

-Another advantage is that web log files look at every user that visited your website.
-That includes human visitors (your customers) but also automated programs (like robots from search engines).
+Another advantage is that log files look at every user that visited your website, including automated programs (like robots from search engines).
 In contrast, analytics tools actively remove bot traffic—for many of the questions analytics reports answer, this makes sense.
 But, with 404 errors, you want to know how humans and robots are impacted so that you understand the cost to customers and the cost to search engine activity.